 2015 Fantasy Football Outlook

-Acquired in 2010 as a rehabilitation project after three busted years in Jacksonville, Nelson showed a lot of improvement under the watch of Marvin Lewis, culminating in Nelson's best IDP season yet in 2014.
+Acquired in 2010 as a rehabilitation project after three busted years in Jacksonville, Nelson improved under Marvin Lewis' watch, culminating in his best IDP season yet in 2014.
 Nelson reached a caree...

 Reggie Nelson Contract Information:

 Re-signed by the Bengals in March of 2012.